Spice Up Your Life: Composition and lyrics

 Musically, "Spice Up Your Life" is an uptempo dance-pop song, with influences of Latin rhythms such as salsa and samba.
 Critics noted that the song incorporates an infectious melody and "haunting" harmonies, mixed with a piano hook and a "relentless" drum beat, that creates a carnival atmosphere.
-It is written in the key of F minor, with a time signature set on common time, and moves at a fast tempo of 126 beats per minute.
+It is written in the key of F minor, with a time signature set on common time, and moves at a tempo of 126 beats per minute.
 The song is constructed in a verse-pre-chorus-chorus form, opening with an introduction, which consists on the repeated use of the word "la".
 The first verse, pre-chorus and chorus follows, using a simple chord progression of Fm–C7.
 The same pattern occurs leading to the second chorus.
 At the end of the song, a spoken bridge precedes the third chorus, and then closes by repeating the chorus for a fourth time.

 Lyrically, "Spice Up Your Life" have been described as an "international rally cry" by Music Week, aimed at a global audience.
 Melanie C commented about the inspiration behind the song's theme: "We always wanted to do a carnival tune and write a song for the world".
 Some critics considered the song to be an example of branding or "sloganeering", while the lyrical content has been labeled as dance-oriented ("Slam it to the left / If you’re having a good time / Shake it to the right / If you know that you feel fine"), with a self-promoting message ("Every boy and girl / Spice up your life").
 The song includes mentions of different dance styles during the bridge ("Flamenco / Lambada / But hip-hop is harder / We moonwalk the foxtrot / Then polka the salsa / Shake Shake Shake haka"), and lyrics in Japanese, Spanish and German at the end of each chorus ("Hai, si, ja").
 The lines "Yellow man in Timbuktu / Colour for both me and you" during the second verse have received criticism for its racist connotation.
 El Hunt from NME called it "regrettable", while The Irish Times and The Guardian referred to them as "woeful lyrics".